cam-inc/viron/packages/app/README.md

 - ModalWrapper: A parent component of every modal component.
 - Splash: This is a component that is similar to native app's splash UI.

+### Environment Variables

+We conform with the [Gatsby's direction](https://www.gatsbyjs.com/docs/how-to/local-development/environment-variables/).

+### TypeScript

+Gatsby supports TypeScript out of the box but does NOT run type checking during build; refer to the [plugin's explanation](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-typescript) for detail.
+We adopt the hybrid approach described [here](https://www.typescriptlang.org/docs/handbook/babel-with-typescript.html#babel-for-transpiling-tsc-for-types) to manually execute type checking.

 ### State Management

 We use the [Recoil](https://recoiljs.org/) as a state management library.
 Belows are some of reasons we chose the Recoil.